COVID-19 pandemic in Hubei: Reactions to government response

-The exodus from Wuhan before the lockdown resulted in angry responses on Sina Weibo from the residents in the other cities who are concerned that it could result in the spreading of the novel coronavirus to their cities.
-Some in Wuhan are concerned with the availability of provisions and especially medical supplies during the lockdown.
+The exodus from Wuhan before the lockdown resulted in angered responses on Sina Weibo from the residents in the other cities, who were concerned about the spreading of the novel coronavirus to their cities.
+Some in Wuhan were concerned with the availability of provisions and especially medical supplies during the lockdown.

-The World Health Organization called the Wuhan lockdown unprecedented and said that it showed how committed that the authorities are to contain a viral breakout.
-Later WHO clarified that the move is not a recommendation that WHO made and the authorities have to wait and see how effective that it is.
-The WHO separately stated that the possibility of locking an entire city down like this is new to science.
+The World Health Organization called the Wuhan lockdown unprecedented and said that it showed how committed that the authorities were to contain a viral breakout.
+Later, the WHO clarified that the move was not a recommendation that WHO made and that the authorities would have to wait to evaluate its effectiveness.
+The WHO separately stated that the possibility of locking an entire city down was "new to science".

-The CSI 300 Index, an aggregate measure of the top 300 stocks in the Shanghai and Shenzhen stock exchanges, dropped almost 3% on 23 January 2020, the biggest single-day loss in almost 9 months after the Wuhan lockdown was announced as the investors that are spooked by the drastic measure sought a safe haven for their investments.
+The CSI 300 Index, an aggregate measure of the top 300 stocks in the Shanghai and Shenzhen stock exchanges, dropped almost 3% on 23 January 2020, the biggest single-day loss in almost 9 months after the Wuhan lockdown.
+As it was announced, investors sought a safe haven for their investments.

 The unprecedented scale of this lockdown generated controversy and at least one expert criticized this measure as "risky business" that "could very easily backfire" by forcing otherwise healthy people in Wuhan to stay in close conditions with infected people.
 Drawing a cordon sanitaire around a city of 11 million people raises inevitable ethical concerns.
 It also drew comparisons to the lockdown of the poor West Point neighborhood in Liberia during the 2014 ebola outbreak which was lifted after ten days.

-The lockdown caused panic in the city of Wuhan and many have expressed concern about the city's ability to cope with the outbreak.
-It remains unknown whether the large costs of this measure, both financially and in terms of personal liberty will translate to effective infection control.
+The lockdown caused panic in Wuhan, and many expressed concern about the city's ability to cope with the outbreak.
 A medical historian named Howard Markel argued that the Chinese government "may now be overreacting, imposing an unjustifiable burden on the population" and said that "incremental restrictions, enforced steadily and transparently tended to work far better than draconian measures."
-Others such as Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases defended the intent behind the lockdowns, citing that the lockdowns bought the world a "delay to essentially prepare better."
-A mathematical epidemiologist named Gerardo Chowell of Georgia State University stated that based on mathematical modelling, "containment strategies implemented in China are successfully reducing transmission."
+Others such as Anthony Fauci, the director of the United States National Institute of Allergy and Infectious Diseases, defended the intent behind the lockdowns, citing that the lockdowns bought the world a "delay to essentially prepare better."
+A mathematical epidemiologist named Gerardo Chowell of Georgia State University stated that, based on mathematical modelling, "containment strategies implemented in China are successfully reducing transmission."